 Email is one of the most powerful channels you can leverage when it comes to communicating with and persuading the people who are ultimately going to buy products from you.
 Consider the following statistics about the power and value of email marketing for ecommerce:

-- The number of email users worldwide is forecasted to rise to 2.9 billion by 2019 (WordStream).
+- The number of email users worldwide is estimated to be over 3 billion.

-- 73% of millennials identify email as their preferred means of business communication (WordStream).
+- 73% of millennials identify email as their preferred means of business communication.

-- Email is 40 times more effective at acquiring new customers than Facebook or Twitter (Campaign Monitor).
+- Email is 40 times more effective at acquiring new customers than Facebook or Twitter.

-- Every dollar spent on email marketing generates a $38 return and delivers a three-fold increase in purchases compared to spend on social (Content Magazine).
+- Every dollar spent on email marketing generates a $38 return and delivers a three-fold increase in purchases compared to spend on social.

 As an ecommerce business owner or marketer, you’re likely already sending the occasional email campaign to your list, but you might not have a clear or proactive strategy in place.